Our mobile SEO Guide has been updated for 2019

 Smartphones and Tablets have dramatically changed our lives and how we consume the internet and as a result, mobile devices are changing how we optimize for SEO.

-This mobile SEO guide 2018 will quickly bring you up to speed so that you can optimize your site to give the best mobile experience.
+This mobile SEO guide 2019 will quickly bring you up to speed so that you can optimize your site to give the best mobile experience (UX) to your visitors

 Mobile SEO is a big topic to talk about and this is going to be a long article so I have split the post up into sections to help.

 You may benefit from bookmarking this page and coming back a few times